Mar 16, 2018

 Tell a writer or a self-publisher that your work is, or will be, ‘about two hundred pages’ and you’ll get a polite but exasperated response.

 Writers and publishers think in thousands of words, not pages.
 This is because pages can be the size of a large broadsheet or as small as the tiniest notebook.
 Margins, typefaces, white space, pages devoted to ‘front matter’, indices and appendices are all variable.
 And then there are pictures…

 Pick a typical page.
-Choose a block of text and count the number of words in the first four lines.
+Choose a block of text and count all the words in the first four lines.
 Divide by four.
 The result is the average number of words in each line.
 Let’s say it’s twelve.
-Count the number of lines on your typical page.
+Count the lines on your typical page.
 We’ll say it’s thirty.
 12 x 30 = 360.

 So you may average 360 words to a page.

 Now count the pages.
 Don’t bother with the ‘front matter’ – the pages containing the title and so on.
 Start at Chapter One; let’s say that’s on page 9.
 The book ends at page 190.
 OK, so that’s 181 pages of type, not all complete pages but – this is an estimate.
 Multiply the number of pages by the number of words on each page.

 WARNING!
 Every 190-page book doesn’t have 65,000 words.
 See the first few paragraphs of this article – you’ll find 190 tall narrow pages with illustrations and only 30,000 words, or 190 short squat pages with big print, big margins and 15,000.
 Always do the calculation.